wilson0x4d/appsettings2/docs/ref/providers/CommandLineConfigurationProvider.rst

         --ConnectionStrings__SampleDb 'my_connection_string' \
         'ConnectionStrings__SampleDb=my_connection_string' \
         --ConnectionStrings__SampleDb=my_connection_string \
-        'ConnectionStrings:SampleDb=my_connection_string'
+        'ConnectionStrings:SampleDb=my_connection_string' \
+        --force

-All three of these forms result in a configuration object with the following state (represented as JSON):
+All of the forms in the above example result in a configuration object with the following state (represented as JSON):

 .. code:: json

     {
         "ConnectionStrings" : {
             "SampleDb": "my_connection_string"
+        },
+        "force": true
     }
-    }

-(Take note that leading dashes have been stripped.)
+.. note:: Be aware that leading dashes have been stripped, and the "switch" argument not in a key-value format has been populated as a boolean ``True`` configuration value.

-The double-underscore `__` convention seen above (and elsewhere in the docs) is a common convention borrowed from other platforms/frameworks.
-The use of a colon `:` in lieu of a double-underscore `__` is also borrowed from other platforms/frameworks, although it is much less popular.
+The double-underscore ``__`` convention seen above (and elsewhere in the docs) is a common convention borrowed from other platforms/frameworks.
+The use of a colon ``:`` in lieu of a double-underscore ``__`` is also borrowed from other platforms/frameworks, although it is much less popular.

-.. note:: This provider was implemented in a way that it does not interfere with libraries such as `argparse`, and should work as expected with a well-formed command-line interface.
+.. note:: This provider was implemented in a way that it does not interfere with libraries such as ``argparse``, and should work as expected with a well-formed command-line interface.
 An explicit goal of this provider was to not depend on a CLI library at all.

 ____